Sherman Oaks

 Public Schools

-Kester Avenue Elementary (TK-5) - Highest API score in Sherman Oaks, includes a Gifted/High Ability Magnet programme.
+Kester Avenue Elementary (TK-5) - Highest API score in Sherman Oaks, includes a Gifted/High Ability Magnet program.
 Homes in this boundary sell faster.

 Dixie Canyon Community Charter (K-5) - Top ranked, strong academics, active parent community.

-Sherman Oaks Elementary Charter (K-5) - Consistently well rated, solid neighbourhood option.
+Sherman Oaks Elementary Charter (K-5) - Consistently well rated, solid neighborhood option.

 Riverside Drive Charter (K-5) - Popular with families, active community involvement.